Baldeo: Shri Dauji Maharaj Mandir

 This town Baldeo(Dauji) is famous because of this historical temple of Shri Dauji Maharaj (Balram).
-In fact because of this temple town got this name.
+Because of this temple town got this name.
 Baldeo is the elder brother of Yogiraj Shri Krishna.

-This temple has been established some where around 1535 AD.
+This temple has been established somewhere around 1535 AD.
 For celebrating the establishment every year in December at the day of Margshish poornima (according to Vikram samwat calendar) MELA has been organised.

-All the festivals related to hinduism has been celebrated in the temple.
+All of the festivals that are related to Hinduism has been celebrated in the temple.
 Holi is celebrated as HURANGA in the Shri Dauji maharaj Mandir is very much popular and the people from various places including outside the country used to for attending it.